Flanker-E/All_In_One_Outdoor_Sports_Comupter/README.md

 20221004 update hardware design.

 ## How to get simulator work on Windows
+Clone project.
+Open project with Vscode, wait for PlatformIO to configure the project.
-Download Visual Studio.
+Download Visual Studio 2019.(can't work with 2022)
-Install module: C++ desktop(click on MSVC -VS 2019) and .NET desktop.
+Install module: C++ desktop(click on MSVC v142-VS 2019) and .NET desktop.
-Open the .sln file and run.
+Open the .sln file, select x86 Debug and run.
 Then the simulator should can work.

 configure lv_conf.h